livercat/jsonresume-theme-decaf/README.md

 work[].index

 ## Building the project
-When you run `yarn build` or choose to manually build the project using `gulp`, it will generate a `/public` folder.
+When you run `npm run build` or choose to manually build the project using `gulp`, it will generate a `/public` folder.
 This folder will be created after running the appropritae gulp tasks against the `/app` folder.
 Essentially, the app folder is your development environment and the public folder will be what we deploy to production.
 The public folder is exactly the same as the public folder generated from the jsonresume-theme-boilerplate, thus, our `index.js` will still run against this folder. (this is for re-integration with resumecli)

 Alternatively, you can also do a **print page** on the browser and save it as as PDF (by setting margins to none and removing header/footers.)